gordonguthrie/pometo/docs/technical_reference/functions_the_direction_multiply_function.md

-# The Direction/Multiply Operator ×
+# The Direction/Multiply Function ×

 ## Monadic Use On Floats And Integers

-`×` is a monadic operator that returns the signum, or sign of the argument.
+`×` is a monadic function that returns the signum, or sign of the argument.

 When the argument is complex, `×` returns the argument divided by its magnitude.